 This process is the last opportunity for the company to petition the court to have the company placed into liquidation.

 Though not obligatory to serve a statutory demand when filing a winding-up petition.

-A demand letter posted by registered mail is evidence.
+A demand letter posted by registered mail is therefore evidence.

-Compulsory Liquidation is the Winding up of a company via the courts by a Winding-Up Petition.
+Compulsory Liquidation & Winding Up Petion are usually combined.
+It is the winding up of a company via the courts by a winding-up petition.
 Upon successful application, the company Compulsory Liquidated.
 The Official Receiver is then appointed liquidator.

 Dealing With A Winding Up Petition – What is Compulsory Liquidation?

 To place a company into “Compulsory Liquidation”, one or more of the company’s creditors must apply to the courts for a Winding Up Order.
 Once in “Compulsory Liquidation”, assets sold.
 The proceeds then used to repay outstanding debts, the company owes.

 A company can only receive a “Winding-Up order” from a creditor if they owe more than £750 and have failed to pay.
 Failure to pay can be either an unpaid County Court Judgement or a formal demand which is still outstanding.

 The conclusion of “Compulsory Liquidation” is the dissolution of the business.
 The company ceases to exist and struck off Companies House register within three months of the conclusion of the “Liquidation”.